 Note: 37.5 mg/25 mg= 37.5 mg triamterene and 25 mg hydrochlorothiazide

 75 mg/50 mg= 75 mg triamterene and 50 mg hydrochlorothiazide

-Patients receiving 50 mg of hydrochlorothiazide who become hypokalemic may be transferred to this 75 mg/50 mg product directly.
-Patients receiving 25 mg hydrochlorothiazide who become hypokalemic may be transferred to a 37.5 mg/25 mg product directly.
+Patients receiving 50 mg of hydrochlorothiazide who become hypokalemic may be transferred to the 75 mg/50 mg product, directly.
+Patients receiving 25 mg hydrochlorothiazide who become hypokalemic may be transferred to the 37.5 mg/25 mg product, directly.

 In patients requiring hydrochlorothiazide therapy and in whom hypokalemia cannot be risked, therapy may be initiated with 37.5 mg/25 mg of Triamterene and Hydrochlorothiazide.
-If an optimal blood pressure response is not obtained with 37.5 mg/25 mg Triamterene and Hydrochlorothiazide, the dose should be increased to 75 mg/50 mg daily as a single dose.
+If an optimal blood pressure response is not obtained with 37.5 mg/25 mg of Triamterene and Hydrochlorothiazide, the dose should be increased to two 37.5 mg/25 mg tablets daily as a single dose, or one 75 mg/50 mg tablet daily.
 If blood pressure still is not controlled, another antihypertensive agent may be added (see PRECAUTIONS: Drug Interactions).

 Store at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature].
 Protect from light.